kochoa76/kochoa76.github.io/_posts/2019-02-25-lets_talk_ecommerce.markdown

 Marketing Automation API- allows retailers to automatically add customers to email lists relevant to the purchases they've recently made, customer location, etc.

 Shipping API - integrates a shipping feature directly to your eCommerce site.
 Rates are automatically calculated, labels are created, and tracking numbers are generated.

+**Customer-focused eCommerce Features **

+Site-search API - allows a customer to find a particular brand, model, or item through a search feature.

+Login API - allows users to login using a platform they already have such as Amazon, Facebook, GSuite many using JWT authentication.

+Recommendation Engine API - provides recommendations for particular items based on a customer's purchasing history or search history.

+There are a range of platforms that have already built out these APIs to ensure ease of use for developers.
+To me, this is exciting as I contemplate how far eCommerce has evolved compared to just a few years ago.